jlink/property-based-testing-in-kotlin/docs/README.md

 })
 ```

-What we can see is that Kotest container classes have there test specifications in the constructor.
+What we can see is that Kotest container classes have their test specifications in the constructor.
 Moreover, there is the possibility to define generators by target type
 or by choosing them through functions on class `io.kotest.property.Arb`.